Course Catalog

 Full-Time Status: The normal course load of a regular full-time graduate student is six semester credits.

-Part-Time Status: Graduate students are considered to be enrolled half-time if enrolled in three (3) to five (5) credits and less-than-half-time if enrolled in two (2) credits or less per semester.
+Part-Time Status: Graduate students are enrolled half-time if enrolled in three (3) to less than six (6) credits and less-than-half-time if enrolled less than (3) credits per semester.

 Good Academic Standing, Unsatisfactory Academic Progress, Probation, and Academic Dismissal

-Students are on Academic Probation whenever the term and/or cumulative GPA earned falls below a 3.00.
-To be in Good Academic Standing with the University, students must maintain a term GPA of 3.00 as determined at the end of every semester, beginning with the completion of the student’s second semester at Gonzaga University.
-Good Academic Standing is required for all graduating students, and it may affect a student’s ability to receive financial aid, or to represent Gonzaga in extra-curricular activities.
+To be in Good Academic Standing with the University, students must maintain a cumulative GPA of 3.00 or above as determined at the end of every term beginning with the completion of the student’s second term (count includes summer) at Gonzaga University.

-Students with unsatisfactory progress, may be subject to academic dismissal from the University.
+Students on academic probation, regardless of their academic standing, may be subject to academic dismissal from the University.
 A notation of “Academic Dismissal” will appear on transcripts.
-Dismissed students have an opportunity for appeal.
+Dismissed students have an opportunity to appeal through the program Chair or Director.

 Class Attendance Policy

-Gonzaga’s standard policy on absences stipulates that the maximum allowable absence is two class hours (100 minutes) for each class credit.
-For three-credit classes, the maximum absence is, therefore, six class hours (300 minutes).
-Classes scheduled to meet for more than 50 minutes have more than one class hour for each meeting; for example, a class which meets for 75 minutes has one and one-half class hours for each scheduled meeting.
-Instructors may report absences to the Registrar’s Office, which will in turn notify the students.
-The grade given for excessive absences is a “V,” which has the same effect as “F” (Fail) and is counted in the GPA.
-Faculty are encouraged to work with individual students to ensure academic success.
+Gonzaga’s historical policy on absences stipulates that the maximum allowable absence is two class hours (100 minutes) for each class credit.
+For example, the maximum absence for a three-credit class is six class hours (300 minutes).
+Classes scheduled to meet for more than 50 minutes have more than one class hour for each meeting; for example, a class which meets for 75 minutes counts as 1.5 class hours for each scheduled meeting.
+The grade “V” may be given for excessive absences; this grade has the same effect as “F” (Fail) and is included in the GPA calculation.
+Instructors who wish to exercise the option of assigning a “V” grade should notify the Office of the University Registrar as soon as they make this determination; the Office of the University Registrar will in turn notify the student.

 University Recording Policy